rab04my/code-portfolio/README.md

 ## Overview

-This repository serves as a collection of code samples that demonstrate my technical skills (experimentation mindset) and experience.
+This repository serves as a collection of code samples that (hopefully) demonstrate some depth and breadth of my technical skills (experimentation mindset) and experience.
 The contents include:
-- **Work-related projects**: Professional code that has been generalized and sanitized to protect proprietary information and intellectual property
+- **Work-related projects**: More professional code that has been generalized and sanitized to protect proprietary information and intellectual property
 - **Learning projects**: Personal projects created while exploring new technologies, frameworks, or programming concepts
-- **Experimental work**: Code from proof-of-concepts, technical investigations, and skill development (thus not polished)
+- **Experimental work**: Code from proof-of-concepts, technical investigations, skill development, scratch work, etc. (thus not polished)

 ### Purpose
 This portfolio is maintained primarily for reviewing my technical capabilities, assessing code quality and problem-solving approaches, and general sharing within the tech community.